mullerdavid/ctf_writeups/cyberquest23/attack_of_the_cryptography_2/WRITEUP.md

 The `xortool` can be used to check and fiddle with XOR based encryption.

-Starting without parameter can guess the key lenth for cyclical keys.
+Starting without parameter can guess the key length for cyclical keys.

 ![](screenshots/1.png)